tuist/old-docs/docs/cloud/get-started.md

 ## Getting started

-You can get started with Tuist Cloud by running `tuist cloud init --name my-tuist-cloud-project` (`tuist cloud init` docs can be found [here](./commands/init)).
+You can get started with Tuist Cloud by running `tuist cloud init --name my-tuist-cloud-project`.
 If you are not registered yet at [cloud.tuist.io](https://cloud.tuist.io/), CLI will automatically redirect you to the sign up page.
-You can learn more about the command [here](commands/init).
 The `cloud init` command will try to automatically update your `Config.swift` or give you a snippet you can copy-paste to it:
 ```swift
 import ProjectDescription